TheCyberian/thecyberian.github.io/_posts/linux/2019-11-12-linux-shell-configurations-2.md

 $ echo $HISTSIZE
 1001
 ```
-But some of these changes will only stay active in the current shell and will disappear when you open up a new shell.
+But these changes will only stay active in the current shell and will disappear when you open up a new shell.
 This happens due to the initialization files.

 ### Using initialization files:
 We read about some of initialization file, such as .bash_profile, .bashrc etc, in the last article.
 These files are essentially shell scripts, which are executed before something else executes, setting up the field for the bigger process.